DURANGO NATURE CENTER

 Free for members and children 12 and under.

-$5 for nonmembers
+Suggest donation of $5 for nonmembers

 During the summer the Nature Center serves as host for community workshops on many Saturdays.